 The last layer may be completed using a number of techniques including those used in the CFOP method.
 An expert variant of this method, ZBLL (Zborowski-Bruchem Last Layer) allows the last layer to be completed in a single step with an average of just over 12 moves, but requires the knowledge of at least 493 algorithms.
 Due to the ergonomics of ZZ you will never need to rotate when solving, unlike in the CFOP method.
 The ZZ method has fewer moves than CFOP, with ZZ averaging 45-55 compared to CFOP's 55-60 moves.
 However, EOLine is difficult, with only two edges solved (the front and back bottom edges), which can hinder lookahead and TPS, making ZZ much slower than CFOP.
 What I have put in here is just a sneak peek to the resources available.

-Many of the speedcubers choose CFOP method, as when you finish an algorithm, you come back to the home grip position.
-But, when beginners try CFOP, they get 45 seconds average time as they may not be familiar with the different tricks one gets to learn by practice.
+Many speedcubers choose the CFOP method, as when you finish an algorithm, you return to the home grip position.
+But, when beginners try CFOP, they get 45 second average time as they may not be familiar with the different tricks one gets to learn by practice.

 - Learn better finger tricks for OLL or PLL